ezekeal/kingkiller/lanre.md

 * fought since he could lift a sword
 * worth a dozen men as a teenager
 * husband of Lyra
+* rumors
+  * fled the empire
+  * had gone mad
+  * killed himself to find Lyra in the land of the dead

+Lyra and Lanre defended cities of the empire and helped them recognize the need for allegience.
+It gave people hope.Then came the blac of Drossen Tor, the largest battle.
+More died there than live today.
+Lanre fought a beast with scales of black iron whose breath was darkness  that smothered men.
+He died.
+Lyra called to him to live and eventually he did.